 KEEP IT SIMPLE

-IN SHORT, HERE IS THE LIST OF THINGS TO AVOID:
+THE SHORT LIST OF THINGS TO AVOID

 A more detailed list is below, but here is the abbreviated list of some ingredients I watch for.
 If a food/food-like substance contains one of the following, it lets me know that it’s processed.
 I know that the food/food-like substance simply isn’t necessary or nutritious, and in fact, is harmful to my body.
 This is one of my favorite quotes because it’s so simple, easy to remember, and almost always the case.
 “Every time you eat or drink, you are either feeding disease or fighting it.” – Heather Morgan